tilemill-project/tilemill/_posts/docs/0201-01-01-mac-install.md

 <a name="useosm"></a>
 ## Using Open Street Map (OSM) Data in TileMill

 If you want to use [OSM](https://wiki.openstreetmap.org/wiki/Main_Page) data in your TileMill projects, then you will need a Postgres database.
-If you do not need OSM data, then you are done with the installation.
+If you do not need OSM data, then you are done with the installation and can skip the remaining procedures.

 In addition to Postgres, you will need the PostGIS database extension.
 You will need to initialize the database for use with OSM data.
 Finally, you will need the osm2pgsql database-loading tool.
 In the utils directory of TileMill, you will find a helper script that will take care of these steps for you.
 This script is only tested for installing from scratch.
-If you already have a Postgres database, then it is recommended that you remove before using this script (if you don't want to use your existing Postgres database).
+If you already have a Postgres database, then it is recommended that you remove it before using this script (if you don't want to use your existing Postgres database).
 Before continuing, make sure that TileMill is shutdown (see previous section).
 Then, to run this script, open your Terminal app and type:

     cd ~/tilemill/utils
     ./installdb.sh
     source ~/.bash_profile

-After following these instructions, when you restart TileMill, you can use OSM data from your Postgres database into your TileMill projects.
+After following these instructions, when you restart TileMill, you can use OSM data from your Postgres database in your TileMill projects.

 ## Downloading OSM Data